isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 Oku Komyoen, located at the western end of the island, was opened in 1938 and originally existed as Sotojima Sanatorium in Osaka City, which was directly hit by Typhoon Muroto in 1934, the disaster was so devastating that it even killed a large number of people.
 Reconstruction of the sanatorium in Osaka met with local opposition, so it was rebuilt under a different name on distant Nagashima Island, Okayama Prefecture.

-For outsiders who just pass by and look, the island where the lepers live in exchange for their lives is undoubtedly breathtaking, filled with white sand, green pine trees and sky in the bay.
+For outsiders who just passing by and look, the island where the lepers live in exchange for their lives is undoubtedly breathtaking, filled with white sand, green pine trees and sky in the bay.

 The gateway of Nagashima was the Funakoshi Pier.
 Once off the boat, the road splits into left and right, but all patients take the left road.
 A 500-meter walk along the pine-lined road by the sea leads to an ivy-covered treatment ward.
 Administrators refer to the area beyond as the "patient zone.